rhodesch/gce-startup/README.md

 initialize_gce.sh

-Optionally, before running **initialize_gce.sh**, edit the script and change the password to a password of your choice:
+Optional: Before running **initialize_gce.sh**, edit the script and change the password to a password of your choice:
 nano ~/run/initialize_gce.sh
+On line 5, find: PASSWRD="chris123", change the string within the quotes to your preferred password

-Optionally, by default the script installs a light GUI called XFCE.
+Optionally: By default the script installs a light GUI called XFCE.
 If you feel more comfortable using the classic Ubuntu interface for your GUI desktop try running **initialize_gce.sh -f** or **initialize_gce.sh -b**, which installs different flavors of the Ubuntu desktop.
 See Usage section below for more details.

 This script was designed ot be compatable with ChromeOS which has limited SSH capabilities.
 As such, the easiest way to initialize Oauth with **gcloud init** is to use interactive set-up.
 When running **gcloud init**, choose something similar to the examples below: